When is the best time to visit Ningaloo Reef?

 So…are Whale Sharks actually whales or sharks?

 Whale Sharks are sharks – in fact, they are the world’s largest fish.
 In contrast, Humpbacks are whales – mammals who nurse their young with milk.

 What happens if I don’t see a Whale Shark on my Whale Shark tour?

 Whale Sharks and the other animals that inhabit Ningaloo Reef are completely wild and can at times be unpredictable.
-Despite our whale swimming rate sitting at 100% over the last two years, we cannot not guarantee that passengers will see a Whale Shark on your tour, therefore we have a no sighting policy.
+Despite our whale swimming rate sitting at 100% since we started in 2016, we cannot guarantee that guests will see a Whale Shark on your tour, therefore we have a no sighting policy.
 If you have joined a Whale Shark swimming adventure as a swimmer you are offered a free repeat tour on the next available day (which may or may not be the following day), or if you must leave the next day, we will provide you with a non-transferable voucher valid for 2 years.
 Observers are not entitled to a repeat tour.

 I suffer from sea sickness – are your tours suitable for me?

 We will be journeying onto the open ocean to follow Whale Sharks or Humpback Whales that have been spotted by our spotter plane, so some swell may be experienced.
 Considered preparing with anti-seasickness medication as recommended by your pharmacist or physician so you can make the most of your day.
 We recommend taking any anti-nausea medication just before we collect you for your complimentary transfer to the boat ramp so that by the time we arrive at the boat 30 minutes later the medication has started to act.

 How good do my swimming skills need to be to swim with Whale Sharks or Humpbacks?